wiz0u/WTelegramClient/FAQ.md

 1) On secondary DCs *(DC used to download files)*, a Connection shut down is considered "normal"
 Your main DC is the one WTelegramClient connects to during login.
 Secondary DC connections are established and maintained when you download files.
 The DC number for an operation or error is indicated with a prefix like "2>" on the log line.
-If Telegram servers decide to shutdown this secondary connection, it's not an issue, WTelegramClient will re-established the connection later if necessary.
+If Telegram servers decide to shutdown this secondary connection, it's not an issue, WTelegramClient will re-establish the connection later if necessary.

 2) Occasional connection shutdowns on the main DC should be caught by WTelegramClient and the reactor should automatically reconnect to the DC
 *(up to `MaxAutoReconnects` times)*.